viviandotdev/ObsidianVault/30 Notes/It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else..md

 type:: #note/atomic
 tags:: [[life]] [[career]]
 status:: #🟨
-## It does not matter what job I have or for what company i work for, I don't think i will be ever be passionate building something for someone else.

 Your job is not meant to be the only thing you have, you should have other interests that full fill you

 - do not tie your entire identity to your work